ku-sldg/negotiation20/src/Haskell_Implementation/README.md

 ## Process to generate Haskell Code from Coq

-Simply add the following code the the bottom of the file you wish to extract.
+Most of the code is handwritten but if you wanted to use the code extraction tool from Haskell simply add the following code the the bottom of the file you wish to extract.

     Require Import ExtrHaskellBasic.
     Extraction Language Haskell.